hishammadcor/Latex_project/README.md

 - still evey thing is not clear but until next time ISA
 - ALso I need to fix problems with INiLLIei

-## On05.04.2024
+## On 05.04.2024
 - Did not do much.
 I still cannot reach the report style.
-I compiled the whole project with my syle and there a major difference.
+I compiled the whole project with my style and there a major difference.
 - I think the problem will be because the pageplot layout, until next time.

+## On 08.04.2024
+- Manage to add specific function the determines the first column according to the style number.
+- Add it to the main function and it works perfectly.
+- The problem is, when I try to insert the output table in the main project, it does not see the new defined column types and also it does not follow the main project style.
+- Next time I will see this problem and discuss it with MR. Philip.